When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 When buying an electric road bike, the type of motor and battery fitted is going to be relevant depending on your personal needs and cycling ability.
-The current crop of e-bike motors offer varying degrees of assistance.
-In this article I will be looking at two of the most popular systems currently installed on factory produced e-road and gravel bikes.
+The current crop of e-bike motors offers varying degrees of assistance.
+In this article, I will be looking at two of the most popular systems currently installed on factory-produced e-road and gravel bikes.
 Read on for a direct comparison between the Fazua Evation vs x35 ebikemotion systems.

 A brief history of electric road bikes

-Electric road bikes are a relatively new addition to e-bike market.
-The main reason for this, is recent innovations in ebike motor and battery technology.
+Electric road bikes are a relatively new addition to the e-bike market.
+The main reason for this is recent innovations in e-bike motor and battery technology.

-Giant was one of the first manufactures to release an e-road bike, and the original Road E+ was very good indeed, but weighed in at a hefty 19kg.
+Giant was one of the first manufacturers to release an e-road bike, and the original Road E+ was very good indeed but weighed in at a hefty 19kg.

-For most road bike riders, having an e-bike that is lightweight, but also retains the original aesthetics and functionality of a road bike is important, and it wasn’t until 2018 when Orbea released their very popular Gain e-road bike that things started to change.
+For most road bike riders, having a lightweight e-bike, but also retaining the original aesthetics and functionality of a road bike is important, and it wasn’t until 2018 when Orbea released their very popular Gain e-road bike that things started to change.